nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 * 360º Continuous 4.8V - 6V [FEETEC FS90R Micro Servo](https://cdn-shop.adafruit.com/product-files/2442/FS90R-V2.0_specs.pdf)

 For a continuous servo the PWM input signal controls the speed, direction of rotation and stopping period.
-Before you start to work with your servo, check the datasheet.
+Before you start to work with your servo, check the servo's datasheet.
 There you can sometimes find the pulse width range needed to control it.

 A typical stop width is **1500000 ns/1.5 ms**.
 The further the time travels above and below the stop width, the slower the rotation speed gets.